wullie111/ReplaySorcery/README.md

 # ReplaySorcery
 ## An open-source, instant-replay solution for Linux.
+## this is a patched version to add multiple audio stream recording to play nice with my mic
 Back when I used to use windows I used AMD ReLive alot.
 It, and the nVidia version ShadowPlay Instant Replay, will constantly record the screen without using too much computer resources and at the press of a keycombo will save the last 30 seconds.

 I wanted something like this for Linux...